- New CR-V Hybrid

 2020 Honda CR-V

-For now, the CR-V is a 5 for performance.
+The CR-V is a 5 for performance.
 No demerits here.

-The powertrain (for now) is a 1.5-liter turbo-4 that makes 190 horsepower and 179 pound-feet of torque that shifts through a continuously variable automatic transmission (CVT) to power the front or all four wheels, when optionally equipped.
+The gas-only powertrain is a 1.5-liter turbo-4 that makes 190 horsepower and 179 pound-feet of torque that shifts through a continuously variable automatic transmission (CVT) to power the front or all four wheels, when optionally equipped.
 The available power comes on quick, low in the rev range, which helps around-town jaunts.
 The CVT does its best to keep the CR-V efficient and it works well, most models manage about 30 mpg combined.
 The turbo-4 is rated to tow up to 1,500 pounds, when properly equipped.

 The CR-V’s 7.8 inches of ground clearance will suit nearly any all-weather situation—snow storms and torrential rains look out.
 We’d stop short of taking the CR-V to the boulder field, but the small Honda crossover is far more capable than many buyers will ever ask it to be.